Point Molate advisory committee vanishes, ignites controversy at City Hall

 Councilmembers Melvin Willis and Benjamin Choi authored a directive to give the public a role in organizing public meetings and workshops concerning the bayside property.

-Butt’s controversial consent-calendar item would have provided for these meetings, but with a key exception: there wouldn’t be public input on the organization of the meetings, which, Stello said, would fail to uphold the intent of the original initiative, proposed by former Councilmember Gayle McLaughlin—to give the public an opportunity to educate themselves about the property and give informed suggestions, backed by actual leverage.
+Butt’s consent-calendar item would have provided for these meetings, but according to former PMCAC members, with a key exception: there wouldn’t be public and stakeholder input on the organization of the meetings, which would fail to uphold the intent of the original initiative.
+As proposed by former Councilmember Gayle McLaughlin, her goal was to give the public and stakeholders, like the advisory committee, an opportunity to educate themselves about the property and give informed suggestions, backed by actual leverage.

+The concern is that the public won’t have this much input if city staff alone is in charge of outreach.

+The mayor, however, says that city staff is well-equipped to handle the design of these public meetings.

 Former Berkeley Mayor Shirley Dean, now board president of Citizens for East Shore Parks, urged that future plans for Point Molate be “open, transparent and all inclusive.”

 Willis and Choi’s directive passed on November 21.
-Now, former Point Molate advisory committee members can have a seat at the table in an unofficial capacity, and with the Richmond public, will plan three public workshops to take place between now and February 2018.
+Now, former Point Molate advisory committee members can have a seat at the table in an unofficial capacity, and with the Richmond public, will plan three public workshops to take place between now and late spring 2018.

 Yet another biased piece from Richmond Confidential, which is becoming more and more like the extreme lefts answer to Fox News with these biased and misleading articles.
 I am beggining to wonder whether or not some of these pieces originate from the RPA politburo.

-Note: Correction: The original version of this article stated that the mayor had allowed the resolution forming the PMCAC to expire.
-This was incorrect.
-Resolution No. 51-16, an amended version of the establishing resolution (Res.
-No. 8-11), does not have an expiration date, and can only be officially dissolved through a majority vote by the city council.
-This story has been updated since its original publication.